Please note the National Rose Gardens are currently closed for Stormwater works.

-The beds are located on either side of the central lawn in front of Old Parliament House and are open for all to enjoy.
+Located either side of the central lawn in front of Old Parliament house, the National Rose Gardens are open for all to enjoy.

 We acknowledge the Ngunnawal people as traditional custodians of the ACT and recognise any other people or families with connection to the lands of the ACT and region.